 However, there is a chance that your eyes can change after surgery.
 Over your lifetime your nearsightedness or farsightedness may progress, requiring enhancement surgery to bring you back to your post-Lasik vision.
 This is rare, though, because doctors generally require you to wait until your vision has stabilized before performing the surgery in the first place.

-Generally, you’ll need to have no changes to your vision prescription for at least 12 months before a surgeon will consider you a good candidate for Lasik surgery.
+Generally, you’ll need to have no changes to your vision prescription for at least 12 months before a surgeon will consider you a good candidate for LASIK Orange County surgery.

 The Effects of Aging